 Olympus E-330 versus Leica Digilux 3

-The Olympus Evolt E-330 and the Leica Digilux 3 are two digital cameras that were officially introduced, respectively, in January 2006 and September 2006.
+The Olympus Evolt E-330 and the Leica Digilux 3 are two digital cameras that were revealed to the public, respectively, in January 2006 and September 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
 Both cameras offer a resolution of 7.4 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Olympus E-330 and the Leica Digilux 3.
-Three successive views from the front, the top, and the rear are shown.
+An illustration of the physical size and weight of the Olympus E-330 and the Leica Digilux 3 is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-330 – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the E-330 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Digilux 3 is somewhat larger (4 percent) than the Olympus E-330.
 However, the Digilux 3 is slightly lighter (5 percent) than the E-330.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that neither the E-330 nor the Digilux 3 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Four Thirds Lens Catalog.